covertnine/c9-blocks/readme.txt

 == Description ==

 [COVERT NINE](https://www.covertnine.com)'s C9 Blocks plugin provides 10 new Gutenberg blocks, plus an interface for creating pages from section templates, or fully-built page templates.
-Block landing page templates are usable for any purpose but designed to give organizations a head start on creating landing pages.
+Block landing page templates are usable for any purpose but designed to give organizations a head start on creating landing pages with specific purposes for their audience.

 The landing page templates are organized in a modal by the "content journey" step (Awareness, Consideration, Conversion) and can be accessed from the feather logo icon in the upper  right corner after installing the WordPress plugin.